Our Properties

 The design, supported by DKO Architecture, focuses on creating a building that integrates with the surrounding community, while creating a sense of place and belonging.

 As the key northern entry into the Subi East precinct, Court Place will be pedestrian friendly, with a streetscape.
-The design uses consistent materials and landscaping, focuses on long term sustainability and makes the most of the site’s location.
-It also aims to improve public spaces through the use of art, including bringing more activity and vibrancy to Subiaco Road and Court Place.
+The project design includes smooth height transitions between buildings and seeks to reduce overshadowing, provides consistent materials and landscaping and places a focus on long-term sustainability and making the most of the site’s well-connected location.
+It also aims to improve public spaces, including bringing more activity and vibrancy to Subiaco Road and Court Place.

-In our ongoing management of our developments and properties, we work with partners to create programs to enhance wellbeing, social connection and opportunities for participation, employment, education and skills growth for our tenants.
+In our ongoing management of our properties, we work with partners to create programs for our customers that enhance wellbeing, social connection and opportunities for participation, employment, education and skills growth.

 Court Place will provide rental homes for a diverse community of people as part of the WA Government’s Subi East Redevelopment precinct.